Cray-HPE/docs-csm/operations/node_management/Add_additional_Air-Cooled_Cabinets_to_a_System.md

     > ```

     Add the `--application-node-metadata=application_node_metadata.yaml` to the list of CLI arguments, and attempt the dry run again.

+    > Additional **advanced** options that are available to control the behavior of the `hardware-topology-assistant`.
+Use these options with care.
+    > | Flag                                           | Description
+    > | ---------------------------------------------- | ----------------------------------------------
+    > | `--ignore-unknown-canu-hardware-architectures` | Ignore CANU hardware architectures that are unknown to this tool.
+Instead of erroring out the `hardware-topology-assistant` will issue warnings for unknown CANU hardware architectures.
+    > | `--ignore-removed-hardware`                    | Ignore hardware removed from the system, and only add new hardware to the system.
+This will prevent the `hardware-topology-assistant` from refusing to continue when hardware was removed.
+    > | `--hardware-ignore-list=xnames`                | Hardware to ignore specified as xnames.
+Multiple xnames can be specified in a comma separated list.
+For example, `--hardware-ignore-list=x3000c0s36b0n0,x3001c0s37b0n0`.

 1. (`ncn-mw`) Perform changes on the system by running the same command without the `--dry-run` flag.